DSIP Peptide for Sleep and Stress Management

 Mechanism of Action: How DSIP Works in the Brain

-Modulates glutamate, GABA, serotonin, and other neurotransmitter systems
+• Modulates glutamate, GABA, serotonin, other neurotransmitter systems

-Reduces seizure threshold, stabilizes circadian rhythm, and increases the threshold for picrotoxin induced convulsions
+• Reduces seizure threshold, stabilizes circadian rhythm, increases threshold for picrotoxin induced convulsions

-DSIP promotes sleep without interfering with crucial physiological processes.
+DSIP promotes sleep without messing with crucial physiological processes.
+No significant side effects reported with DSIP administration, though some patients experienced transient headaches.

-DSIP has also been associated with increased human plasma DSIP levels following induced sleep, and in some studies, human plasma DSIP decreases have been linked to sleep disturbance and non sleep effects such as mood imbalance.
-Additionally, data analysis suggested that the effects of DSIP on sleep quality might be influenced by changes within the placebo group, questioning its therapeutic benefits for chronic insomnia.
+DSIP's also been associated with increased human plasma DSIP levels following induced sleep, and in some studies, human plasma DSIP decreases have been linked to sleep disturbance and non sleep effects like mood imbalance.
+Data analysis suggested effects of DSIP on sleep quality might be influenced by changes within placebo group, questioning therapeutic benefits for chronic insomnia.
+DSIP can freely cross the blood brain barrier.

 DSIP Peptide Benefits in Research